sophlanz/cv-generator/README.md

 - SCSS

 ## Features
--Add tech and soft skills, personal projects, work experience, education, and contact information.
+- Add tech and soft skills, personal projects, work experience, education, and contact information.
 - Edit and delete capabilities of almost all content, to allow for customization.
 - Create link to websites such as linkedin,github, and live demo.
 - Print button for easy printing and dowloading.